carmina-hatnean/Bugs/README.md

 **Description**

-A website must have a favicon.
+A website should have a favicon.

 **Steps to reproduce**